Equerm8/cmd_tic_tac_toe/README.md

-# cmd_tic_tac_toe
+# TIC TAC TOE
- Simple tic tac toe game written in C just for fun
+I made this game for fun.
+Just boot up the game and play.